 Who are we?

-The Auxiliary Police is a voluntary arm of Pepperell's Emergency Management Agency (formerly known as Civil Defense.)
+The Auxiliary Police is a voluntary arm of Pepperell's Emergency Management Agency (formerly known as Civil Defense) reporting to the Director.
 We work in concert with, and under the guidance of the Chief of Police.
 The organization exists to supplement the town's full time police force in a state of emergency or other significant events in which additional law enforcement staffing is required.
-In order to accomplish this, we work and train for state of readiness to provide effective support when situations requires it.
+In order to accomplish this, we work and train for a state of readiness to provide effective support when situations require it.

 What does that mean to Pepperell residents?